ksaverdekar3009/OOP_C-_Coffee_Ordering/README.md

-# Project Description: Cafe Management System
-The Cafe Management System is a console-based application designed to simulate and manage operations in a cafe environment, specifically themed around Starbucks.
+The Coffee Ordering System is a console-based application designed to simulate and manage operations in a cafe environment, specifically themed around Starbucks.
 Built using C++ with an emphasis on object-oriented programming principles, the system facilitates menu display, order placement, and customer interaction, ensuring a seamless user experience.

 Features:
 Menu showcasing items with details such as item number, name, price, and stock availability.